Crosscap states and duality of Ising field theory in two dimensions: III. Exact lattice crosscap overlaps

 We first derive the fermionic representation of the lattice crosscap state $|\mathcal{C}_{\mathrm{latt}}^+\rangle$, which is a superposition of two fermionic Gaussian states in the NS sector.
 This crucial observation allows us to calculate its overlap with the ground state $|\psi_0(h)\rangle$ of the TFIC as well as all excited states.
-The crosscap overlap results for the (dual) lattice crosscap state $|\mathcal{C}_{\mathrm{latt}}^-\rangle$ are obtained via the Kramers-Wannier duality.
+The overlaps for the dual state $|\mathcal{C}_{\mathrm{latt}}^-\rangle$ then follow directly from Kramers-Wannier duality.
+Moreover, the modified lattice crosscap state $|\mathcal{C}'_{\mathrm{latt}}\rangle$ admits an analogous fermionic representation, allowing its overlaps to be computed as well.
+The expansions of all three lattice crosscap states in the TFIC eigenbasis provide an alternative verification of Eq.~\eqref{eq:dual-cross-fusion-SM}.